Customize search results in Home

 How it works

-When the user clicks on a search result, Home renders the data according to your layout and displays that on screen.
+When the user selects a search result, the result data is rendered and displayed on the user's screen.

 How to do it